 Here’s how to set up alerts for some of the biggest national banks.
 If your bank isn’t on this list, download its official app and look for Alerts on the main menu.
 You can also search your bank’s website for instructions or chat with a bank representative to get help.
 You can easily reach one by calling the number on the back of your card.

-- Sign in to Chase from your browser or download the Chase mobile app.
+- Sign in to Chase from your browser.

-- Select Alerts from the menu and follow the instructions to set up alerts and choose your preferred delivery.
+- Follow the instructions to set up alerts and choose your preferred delivery.